outspeed-ai/outspeed-js/README.md

 pnpm playground:dev
 ```

-The playground is located in `./examples/playground-js`, and any edits you make will be reflected in real-time.
+The playground is in `./examples/playground-js`, and any edits you make will be reflected in real-time.

 #### Step 4: Run packages in dev mode